GatorSense/Multi-Target-MI-ACE_SMF/README.md

               * to a positive bag and a negLabel corresponds to a negative bag.
               * The index of the label should match the index of the bag in dataBags

-The code is still being developed and not all init types may work.
-This code was revamped from single target to multi target and therefor not all functionality may be working.
-Best results are currently seen using init type 1 for multiple target learning and optimize set to 1.